jthoma/code-collection/README.md

 Nothing much, an SNS Payload with solid subject and string message is expected which will be consoled by this lambda.

+## Postman to NodeJS Code Generator

+Generate code abstraction by reading the postman export.
+Any rest api can be abstracted to node.js code module using this code writer.